reactql/old_docs/source/layout.md

 Contains an [`ssr.js`](https://github.com/reactql/kit/blob/master/kit/views/ssr.js) file with a `<Html>` component, that generates the HTML, inserts title and meta tags, and dehydrates Redux store which the client uses to seed the initial application state.

+It also contains [`webpack.html`](https://github.com/reactql/kit/blob/master/kit/views/webpack.html), that's used by the Webpack to load a minimal bootstrap when running a local development server.

 ### `kit/webpack`

 ---
 Webpack configuration files, notably:

 - `base.js`: Base configuration that all others inherit from
-- `eslint.js`: Entry point for the linter, to properly follow local module folders and avoid false positives
 - `browser.js`: Base configuration for the browser.
 Inherits from base, and is extended by browser_dev and browser_prod
 - `browser_dev.js`: Config for the browser spawned at [http://localhost:8080](http://localhost:8080) when running `npm start`
 - `browser_prod.js`: Production browser bundling.
 Minifies and crunches code and images, gzips assets, removes source maps and debug flags, builds your browser bundles ready for production.
 This is automatically served back to the client when you run `npm run build-run`
+- `common.js`: Common objects shared amongst multiple Webpack config files, to save keystrokes
+- `eslint.js`: Entry point for the linter, to properly follow local module folders and avoid false positives
 - `server.js`: Node.js web server bundle.
 Even though we're running this through Node, Webpack still gets involved and properly handles inline file and CSS loading, and generates a build that works with your locally installed Node.js.
 You can build the server with `npm run build-server` or build and run with `npm run build-run`

 ## `src`